-LaTese is a member of the Broad Chemical Biology program, which is lead by one of the Broad’s core members, Stuart Schreiber.
+LaTese is a member of the Broad Chemical Biology program, which is led by one of the Broad’s core members, Stuart Schreiber.
 The primary focus of the chemical biology group is to use small molecules as probes to explore various cellular processes as they relate to human disease.
-This diverse team of scientists work across several different areas including chromatin biology, cancer therapeutics, cell reprogramming and regenerative medicine.
+This diverse team of scientists work across several different areas including chromatin biology, cancer therapeutics, cell reprogramming, and regenerative medicine.

 As a member of the group she works in the chromatin biology area, where her focus is to structurally characterize class I histone deacetylase (HDACs) proteins and their interaction with small molecule inhibitors.
 Over-expression of HDAC proteins have been implicated in various cancers and neurodegenerative disorders.
 Inhibitors of these proteins have demonstrated as useful therapeutic agents and biological probes to help us better understand the function of HDACs, but many of these compounds are non-selective amongst the HDAC family of proteins.
 Consequently, the individual role of each HDAC isoform remains unclear.
 The development of isoform specific probes will enable us to answer key questions about individual HDACs, however this chemistry must be guided by structural information about the protein.